Tag: Jim Shannon

 Jim Shannon – 2016 Parliamentary Question to the Department of Health

-To ask the Secretary of State for Health, how many men have been diagnosed with psoriasis in England in each of the last five years.
+To ask the Secretary of State for Health, how many people in each age group were diagnosed with lung disease in each of the last five years.